Alekoll/Math4610/SolutionManual/absError.md

 `python3 absError.py`

 **Description/Purpose:** This routine will compute the float precision value of the difference between a machine precision number, x, and an "exact" value, y.
-Using the definition of abslute error: |x-y|.
+Using the definition of abslute error: |y-x|.

 **Input:** This routine requires two inputs: Approximate value, and an Exact value.
 `absError(x, y)`